A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Organic synthesis is the process of creating organic compounds, which are compounds that contain carbon.
-Organic synthesis is an essential part of the chemical industry, as it is used to produce a wide range of products, including pharmaceuticals, plastics, and fragrances.
+It is an essential part of the chemical industry, used to produce a wide range of products, including pharmaceuticals, plastics, and fragrances.

 Basic Concepts